Guides

 Hair Quality adjusts in-hair effects like ambient occlusion for NPCs and companion characters.
 It doesn’t notably impact the game’s performance.

 Texture Filtering maintains the sharpness and detail of distant (perpendicular to the screen) textures.
-Lower-quality options employ Bilinear/Trilinear filtering, while higher-quality options leverage the newer and more effective Anisotropic Filtering.
-Reducing it grants a 3% FPS boost, but it’s best left at the highest option.
+Lower-quality options employ bilinear/trilinear, while higher-quality options leverage anisotropic filtering.
+Reducing it grants a 3% FPS boost but blurs textures.
+Best left at the highest.

 Upscaling & Frame Generation

 The early access version of Indiana Jones and the Great Circle only includes DLSS upscaling and frame generation.
-FSR and XeSS will likely be added along with the day 0 patch.
 We recorded the largest gain upon switching from DLAA to DLSS “Quality” mode.
 Scaling down to “Balanced” and Performance” granted nominal FPS bumps.

 The game’s RTGI (Ray Traced Global Illumination) implementation scales with resolution.
-Consequently, enabling upscaling reduces the resolution of ray-traced global illumination, reducing the lighting quality.
+Consequently, enabling upscaling reduces the resolution of ray-traced global illumination.
 The shift is most evident upon switching from native to upscaled.

 Frame Generation grants a 40% performance boost over native when used without upscaling.
 When paired with upscaling, it can improve the average framerates by 24-30% at 4K “Supreme.”